Redshift weighted galaxy number counts: Results and discussion

-Since they are similar in redshift range, it is also interesting to compare the High z sample of the SKAII-like survey to the type D forecasts of the Euclid-like survey.
-In this way (up to the difference in the linear biases of the surveys) we should be able to isolate the effects that having fewer, wider bins has on the constraints.
-The first point to note is that the constraints from the High z SKAII-like survey are about $25\%$ worse than the ones obtained with many slim bins in the Euclid-like survey, see Table~\ref{table:finalconstr2}.
+Since they are similar in redshift range, it is also interesting to compare the High z sample of the SKAII-like survey to the type D forecasts of the Euclid-like survey. \rut{In this way (up to the difference in the linear biases of the surveys) we can gain some insight into the effects which the number of bins has on the constraints.} The first point to note is that the constraints from the High z SKAII-like survey are about $25\%$ worse than the ones obtained with many slim bins in the Euclid-like survey, see Table~\ref{table:finalconstr2}.
 Based on our previous arguments this makes sense, since there is greater scope for additional information from $C_\ell^\zeta$.
-Interestingly, if we examine the improvements from decreased bin size and increased bin number in the constraints from individual spectra, those from the $C_\ell^\zeta$ spectrum alone are marginally greater, about $36\%$, than the $29\%$ improvement in the individual $C_\ell^\Delta$ spectrum.
+Interestingly, if we examine the improvements from decreased bin size and increased bin number in the constraints from individual spectra, those from the $C_\ell^\zeta$ spectrum alone are marginally stronger, about $36\%$, than the $29\%$ improvement in the individual $C_\ell^\Delta$ spectrum.
 This agrees with the assertion that $C_\ell^\zeta$ is more responsible for the providing the information that results in the improvement seen in the $\Delta\&\zeta$ constraints.
 It also makes sense that the constraints from both individual spectra show some improvement, since the main difference between Euclid-like D and SKAII-like High z is the size of the bins (and thus the radial scales probed), from which both spectra $C_\ell^\Delta$ and $C_\ell^\zeta$ profit.
 We also perform B and C type forecasts on these reduced-bin samples and observe that, for the High z constraints, the error ellipses of the individual spectra are very similar while the Low z constraints for the $\De$-spectra are much better than those from the $\zeta$-spectra.
-Here again, $\ell_{\max}\gg \ell_{rad}$ so that the additional radial information from $\zeta$ is not very significant.
+Here again, $\ell_{\max}\gg \ell_{\rm rad}$ so that the additional radial information from $\zeta$ is not very significant.
 This is true for the High and Low z surveys; however, the Low z $\zeta$-spectra have a much lower amplitude which leads to the worsening of the constraints.